Healthy nails are beautiful nails!

 While the combination of abrading and applying products like Fungi Ban,

-Fungi Cure, tea-tree oil, etc, do improve the condition, they don't seem to
+Fungi Cure, tea-tree oil, etc, do improve the condition, they don't fully

-fully cure it.
-While the nails are no longer fully opaque, neither are they
+cure it.
+While the nails are no longer opaque, neither are they clear;

-clear; there is still some cloudiness and some white and yellow spots, even
+there is still some cloudiness and some white and yellow spots, even after a

-after a full year of daily treatment.
-A new search on the topic turns up a
+full year of daily treatment.
+A new search on the topic turns up a product

-product that is sold only in Britain, but that can be ordered from
+that is sold only overseas, but that can be ordered from

 Fungal Nail Treatment.
 What distinguishes this product from the

 fungus”.
-The treatment is a combination of filing and applying a
+The treatment is a combination of filing down the entire

 reviews.
 This is a better rating than any other specifically